algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Quality-Assurance/TestPlan.md

 ### Bug reporting
 Bug reporting tools are used and provided to testers.
 <!-- link to the db of bug -->
+#### Testers
+For this project we separate our database of tester in two groupes, the intern and extern testers.
+**Intern testers:** are people who is currently working on this project and his development and be able to directly report any bug a resquest in our database of bugs.
+Can be people of the group 3 but also people from the other groups or Harfang 3D.
+**Extern testers:** are people who are not working on this project and not be concerned by his development.
+These people are pretty near to the final user of this binding project.

 ## Test Environment Management
 List of the different activities used for an efficient test management: